• Skip to primary navigation

 From Projects to Products

-For decades, technology was treated as a cost center measured by utilization and velocity.
-Projects were funded, staffed, delivered, and disbanded.
+For decades, technology operated as a cost center measured by utilization and velocity.
+Projects were funded, staffed, delivered, and dissolved.
 The product model reversed that logic.

-By aligning long-lived teams around customer and business outcomes, organizations create ownership and continuity.
-Each team becomes responsible not only for delivery, quality, and security but also for the impact of its outcomes.
+By aligning long-lived teams around customer and business outcomes, organizations create real ownership and continuity.
+Teams become responsible not just for delivery, quality, and security, but for the outcomes they produce.

 In our case, context switching dropped.
-Developers embedded in single domains became accountable for both flow and customer success.
+Developers embedded in single domains became accountable for both flow and customer outcomes.
 Priorities shifted faster, decisions stayed within teams, and purpose became clearer.
-When people see how their work creates value, metrics start to matter.
+When people see how their work creates value, metrics stop being abstract and become insights for improvements; they start to matter.

 Context Is Everything